jetbrains-academy/Machine-Learning-101/Horror Trees/Predicate/task.md

 for data filtering.
 When working with arrays, the `~` operator may be used instead of np.invert for the sake of brevity.</div>

-At this stage, do not mind the other method of the class – you will need to realize it in the next task.
+At this stage, do not mind the other method of the class – you will need to implement it in the next task.

-In order to see the results of your code, you can add the following lines to `task.py` and launch it:
+In order to see the results of your code, you can add the following lines to `task.py` and run it:
 1. Required imports:
  ```python
         import numpy as np